milesdwilliams15/milesdwilliams15.github.io/research.md

 "Xinhua Coverage of Chinese Foreign Aid Allocations."
 With Lucie Lu.
 [Working Paper]

 [*Note*: All working papers are available upon request.]

-**Peer Reviewed Publications (Ordered by Publication Date)**

-[3] ["How Reducing Documentation Burdens Impacts Equity in Program Access: The Case of Small Business Covid-19 Relief Funding."](https://onlinelibrary.wiley.com/doi/epdf/10.1111/puar.13722) (2023) With Elizabeth Bell and Heather Kappes in *Public Administration Review*: 1-22.

-[2] ["Gender in the Pulpit: The Differences in Speaking Style for Men and Women."](http://ryanburge.net/wp-content/uploads/2019/06/JCR_Burge_Williams.pdf) (2019) With Ryan Burge in *The Journal of Communication and Religion* 42(1): 63-82.

-[1] ["Is Social Media a Digital Pulpit?
-How Evangelical Leaders Use Twitter to Encourage the Faithful and Publicize Their Work."](https://brill.com/view/journals/rmdc/8/3/article-p309_309.xml) (2019) With Ryan Burge in *Journal of Religion, Media, and Digital Culture* 8(1): 309-339.

-**Book Chapters (Ordered by Publication Date)**

-[2] ["World Bank."](https://www.academia.edu/44436453/World_Bank) (2023) With Matthew Winters in *Handbook of International Orgnaizations: Theories, Concepts, and Empirical Insights*.
-Eds.
-Katja Freistein, Julia Leininger, and Silke Weinlich.
-De Gruyter Oldenbourg.

-[1] ["Illinois 10th Congressional District: Re-rematch in Chicago Suburbs."](https://link.springer.com/chapter/10.1007/978-3-319-58094-4_9) (2018) With Jeffrey Ashley in *The Roads to Congress 2016*.
-Eds.
-Sean D. Foreman and Marcia L. Godwin.
-Palgrave Macmillan.

 **Software**